Stop Waiting for the Story to End Differently

 Closure Is Something You Give Yourself

-If you've been waiting for a final conversation — the one where everything gets said and understood and both of you walk away with peace — I want to offer you something difficult and true.
+If you've been waiting for a final conversation — the one where everything gets said and understood and both of you walk away with peace — here's something difficult and true.

 That conversation may never come.
 And even when it does, it rarely gives us what we thought it would.
 Because the wound isn't in the unanswered question.
 The wound is deeper than any answer can reach.